p-cap/anything-PYTHON/README.md

 # anything-PYTHON
 My personal collection of different python scripts to showcase my proficiency as a Python Developer and remember...this is not the end
-NOTE: Some of the scripts can be refactored for scalability
+NOTE: Some of the scripts can be refactored for scalability.
+Most of the scripts do not ask for arguments which allows a broader use of the code

 # Scripts
 - [Creating a Django Virtual Environment](https://github.com/p-cap/Django-vitual-environment.git)